microsoft/pxt-arcade-smart-shield/README.md

 Head to `main.c`, uncomment call to `show_test_screen()`.
 Now deploy your program by running `make run` (or `make r` for short).
-You'll likely need to have micro:bit connected to close the power circuit.
+You'll likely need to have micro:bit connected to the shield to close the power circuit.
 You should see vertical stripes on the screen.

 ![Vertical stripes showing on the shield screen](images/stripes.jpg)